 NAF has a long history of devastating earthquakes killing many thousands of people and causing economic loss.
-In the last century NAF has been the stage for 11 devastating major earthquakes measuring around and over 7.0 in magnitudes since the Erzincan earthquake in 1939 ( $M_w = 7.9$ ) killing over 32,000.
-The Ismetpasa segment of the NAF sustained two of these major earthquakes, which occurred in the last century in its vicinity, namely the Gerede earthquake in 1944 ( $M_w = 7.2$ ) in the western tail and Kursunlu earthquake in 1951 ( $M_w = 6.9$ ) in the eastern tail of the fault.
-What makes the Ismetpasa segment of the NAF so special is its aseismic fault slip feature, fault creep, which is a rare occurrence in the world and being the only one in Turkey.
+In the last century NAF has been the stage for 11 devastating major earthquakes measuring around and over 7.0 in magnitudes since the Erzincan earthquake in 1939 (Mw=7.9) killing over 32000.
+The Ismetpasa segment of the NAF sustained two of these major earthquakes occurred in the last century in its vicinity, namely Gerede earthquake in 1944 (Mw=7.2) in the western tail and Kursunlu earthquake in 1951 (Mw=6.9) in the eastern tail of the fault.
+What makes the Ismetpasa segment of the NAF so special is its aseismic fault slip feature, fault creep, as the rare occurrence in the world and being the only one in Turkey.

-Ambrasevs was the first scientist to discover the creeping feature of the Ismetpasa segment of the NAF.
+Ambraseys was the first scientist to discover the creeping feature of the Ismetpasa segment of the NAF.
 He stumbled on this discovery by noticing a cracked wall at the railway station in Ismetpasa when he came to Turkey in 1969 to investigate the ruptures on the NAF since the devastating Erzincan earthquake in 1939.
-His discovery initiated the measurement campaigns, which took off, as it were, in the region by national and international geologists, geophysicists and geomatics engineers.
+His discovery initiated the measurement campaigns to take off, as it were, in the region by national and international geologists, geophysicists and geomatics engineers.
 This study details the historical account of monitoring, measuring, observing campaigns in chorological order.
-To make it easier for readers to differentiate the results obtained by researchers, the distinction is made in the given accounts between conventional and modern monitoring measurements; the latest findings for the Ismetpasa segment are also included.
+To make it easier for readers to differentiate the results obtained by researchers, the distinction is made to give accounts of conventional and modern monitoring measurements, and the latest findings for the Ismetpasa segment is also included.